Pro Sports Lockouts and Strikes Fast Facts

 June 30, 2011 - The current collective bargaining agreement expires.

 July 1, 2011 - The NBA begins a collective lockout of its players.
-The lockout will continue until a new collective bargaining agreement is reached with the National Basketball Players Association.
+The lockout will continue until a new collective bargaining agreement is reached with the National Basketball Players Association (NBPA).

-August 2, 2011 - The NBA files two claims against the National Basketball Players Association: an unfair labor practice charge before the National Labor Relations Board and a lawsuit in New York federal district court.
+August 2, 2011 - The NBA files two claims against the NBPA: an unfair labor practice charge before the National Labor Relations Board and a lawsuit in New York federal district court.

 October 18, 2011 - NBA players and owners meet with federal mediator George Cohen.